abap2UI5-addons/table-maintenance/README.md

 SM30 in your Browser – No Need for Eclipse or SAP GUI Installation

 #### Features
-* Adjust Customizingentires with F4-Help Fixed Values and Search-Helps
+* Adjust Customizing entries with F4-Help Fixed Values and Search-Helps
 * Add Entries
 * Delete Entires
 * Transport Changes